tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

     return strategy.cluster_coordinator
 ```

 Being a singleton is important considering there are power users who would like to `schedule` functions themselves in addition to `model.fit` usage.
 That is, they can instantiate one before `model.fit` does, or use one after `model.fit` has instantiated one.
-In either case, they should access the same `ClusterCoordinator` instance.
+In either case, they should access the same `ClusterCoordinator` instance, as the one `model.fit` uses.

 ##### Have an attribute in `ParameterServerStrategy` that holds the `ClusterCoordinator`

 We propose that an attribute is added to `ParameterServerStrategy` to keep track of the `ClusterCoordinator`.
-When a `ClusterCooridinator` is instantiated, such attribute will be set.
+When a `ClusterCoordinator` is instantiated, such attribute will be set.
 Here, we assume that the distribution `Strategy` object can determine whether or not it is supposed to be used with a `ClusterCoordinator`.
 See below “Changes in tf.distribute” section for more information.

 ```
 class ClusterCoordinator(...):